-Any indexation system will create significant additional complexity in the treatment of pass-through entities, specifically partnerships, S corporations, mutual funds (RICs), real estate investment trusts (REITs), trusts, subchapter T For an example of the experience in the United Kingdom with selectively indexing certain assets, see Appendix 1, fn.
-7 and accompanying text.
-For example, the lender receives stated interest plus additional interest based on appreciation in the value of the property, subject to a ceiling on the aggregate interest rate. cooperatives, common trust funds and conceivably real estate mortgage investment conduits (REMICs).
+Any indexation system will create significant additional complexity in the treatment of pass-through entities, specifically partnerships, S corporations, mutual funds (RICs), real estate investment trusts (REITs), trusts, subchapter T cooperatives, common trust funds and conceivably real estate mortgage investment conduits (REMICs).
 This complexity arises in several ways.
 First, entity level and interest holder level adjustments must be coordinated so that all adjustments are reflected, but only once.
 Second, appropriate allocations of the indexing adjustments among the interest holders must be provided for.
 Third, new rules would be required for application of the holding period tolling rules to pass through entities and their beneficial holders.
 Fourth, extremely difficult problems would be presented by a publicly traded partnership, especially the need to deal with continuous section 754 adjustments and other aspects of indexation adjustments attributable to partnership assets or interests.
 All of these complexities may become particularly acute where there are tiered pass-through entities (e.g., partnerships or REITs owning partnership interests), and the complexities are further compounded where the benefits of indexing are extended only to certain assets or certain taxpayers.
-More detailed discussion of the application of an indexing regime to specific pass through entities follows is presented below in the discussion of the provisions of the 1989 Bill.
-34 H. Cross-Border Investment.
+More detailed discussion of the application of an indexing regime to specific pass through entities follows is presented below in the discussion of the provisions of the 1989 Bill.26 Any Indexation system will create significant additional complexity in the treatment of pass-through entities H. Cross-Border Investment.

 Additional complexity will exist for foreign taxpayers that conduct their U.S. activities in a manner that causes them to be subject to U.S. withholding on expatriated payments, instead of the Federal income tax regime imposed on domestic U.S. corporations or other domestic entities.
-Although these foreign 34 See Part III.C., infra.

-persons may avoid some of the problems associated with indexation applied to transactions of domestic entities, an indexation system will create difficulties for any payments that are subject to withholding based on the foreign person's capital gain.
+Although these foreign persons may avoid some of the problems associated with indexation applied to transactions of domestic entities, an indexation system will create difficulties for any payments that are subject to withholding based on the foreign person's capital gain.
 In particular, withholding pursuant to section 1446 will be considerably more difficult.
 In addition, for outbound investment, the interplay of the capital gains rules and the foreign currency rules can operate to limit inappropriately the indexation benefit to which an investor should be entitled or to offer too generous an indexation benefit.
-If, for example, a U.S. investor purchased an investment in a "strong" currency and earned an overall (i.e., combined currency gain and property appreciation) return exactly equal to the rate of inflation, it would seem appropriate under an indexation system to impose no tax.
+If, for example, a U.S. investor purchased an investment in a "strong" currency and earned an overall (i.e., combined currency gain and property appreciation) return exactly equal to the rate of inflation, it would seem appropriate under 26 See Part III.C., infra.

+an indexation system to impose no tax.
 Nevertheless, to achieve this apparently simple result, foreign currency would need to be treated as an indexable asset, at least to the extent of the amount invested in the indexable capital asset.
 On the other hand, if the investment were in a "weak" currency, and the overall gain were less than the inflation rate, gain realized on the asset could be completely eliminated by indexing, while the taxpayer would still be entitled to deduct the currency loss.
 This result would be inappropriate in a system that did not otherwise permit indexing to result in a loss.
 III.
 THE 1989 BILL: A REVIEW.